 Next, it is essential to assess how your strategy differs from that of the competition.
 Doing this will enable you to stay ahead of them and boost your chances for maintaining a competitive edge in the market.

 It is essential to consider how your strategy can better align with your customers’ wants and needs.
-Doing this will enable you to offer inventive new products tailored specifically towards their demands.
+Doing this will enable you to offer inventive new products tailored specifically to their demands.

 It is essential to consider how your strategy will benefit both the company and its employees.
 Doing this ensures that the plan aligns with the organization’s values and objectives, keeping everyone on the same page about how the strategy can benefit them personally.